lanxdrey19/Juicy_Peach_Apricot/README.md

 # Juicy_Peach_Apricot

 A fun discord bot written in python which automates manual processes and increases engagement rates in K-pop discord servers.
+The bot can also be used for general discord servers as well.
 Features include:

 * Various commands including checking latency and current weather